London Arbitration Centre Limited

 Commencement of ADR

-7.1 The ADR shall commence following completion and submission of the online claim form by the consumer through our website.
+7.1 The ADR shall commence following completion and submission of the online claim form by the consumer through our website (or delivered to us by email or through the national postal system).

 7.2 Submission of the claim form shall not mean that the dispute has been accepted by Us for resolution using ADR until the Parties have been informed by Us in writing that the ADR is effective.